 - Due diligence for land or a conservation restriction gift donated to an eligible Applicant

-The Act requires that all selected Applicants convey an appropriate perpetual conservation restriction, within the meaning of sections 31 and 32 of Chapter 184 of the General Laws, to either the city or town in which the selected project is located, to be managed by either its conservation or recreation commission, or a state agency, or both.
+The Act requires that all selected Applicants convey an appropriate perpetual conservation restriction, within the meaning of sections 31 and 32 of Chapter 184 of the General Laws, to either the city or town in which the selected project is located, to be managed by either its conservation or recreation commission, another land trust, or a state agency, or a combination.
 The Act also requires that all projects provide appropriate public access, as determined by the Secretary.

 Applications for these grants will be accepted from qualified IRS 501(c)(3) organizations that have been formed for one of the purposes described in Section 4 of Chapter 180 of the General Laws.
 An organization must have 501(c)(3) status at the time an application is submitted.
 Municipalities are not eligible for funding.

-The Conservation Partnership program is available only during specific times of year, and funds are available only through an open process which includes a qualified response to a Request for Responses (RFR).
+The Conservation Partnership program is available only during specific times of year, and funds are available only through an open process that includes a qualified response to a BID.
 Check back to this site often for information on the availability of funds each fiscal year.

 This information is provided by the Division of Conservation Services.